Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 [dmt@ubuntu /]# pyinstaller --distpath=../dist/linux --workpath=../dist/linux/build dash_masternode_tool.spec
 ```

-As a  result of running of these commands, you should get the following files:
-* `~/dmt/dist/linux/DashMasternodeTool`: executable file
-* `~/dmt/dist/all/DashMasternodeTool_<verion_string>.linux.tar.gz`: compressed executable
+The following files will be created once the build has completed successfully:

+* Executable: `~/dmt/dist/linux/DashMasternodeTool`
+* Compressed executable: `~/dmt/dist/all/DashMasternodeTool_<verion_string>.linux.tar.gz`

 ### Method based on Docker

-This method is based on using a dedicated **docker image**, configured to carry on an automatic build process of the *DashMasternodeTool* application.

-The advantage of this method is its simplicity and the fact that it does not make any changes in the list of installed apps/libraries on your physical/virtual machine - all necessary dependencies are installed in the so-called Docker container.

-The second important advantage is that this compilation can be also carried out on Windows or Mac OS (if you have Docker installed on them), but keep in mind that the result of the compilation will be a Linux executable anyway.
+This method uses a dedicated **docker image** configured to carry out an automated build process for *Dash Masternode Tool*.
+The advantage of this method is its simplicity and the fact that it does not make any changes in the list of installed apps/libraries on your physical/virtual machine.
+All necessary dependencies are installed inside the Docker container.
+The second important advantage is that compilation can also be carried out on Windows or macOS (if Docker is installed), but keep in mind that the result of the build will be a Linux executable.

-> **Note: If you are not performing this procedure for the first time (for example you are building a newer version of DMT), skip the steps 3 and 4.**
+> **Note: Skip steps 3 and 4 if you are not performing this procedure for the first time (building a newer version of DMT, for example)**

-#### 1. Create an empty directory
+#### 1. Create a new directory
-In the following part of the document we will refer to it as the *working directory*.
+We will refer to this as the *working directory* in the remainder of this documentation.

-#### 2. Open terminal app and `cd` to the *working directory*
+#### 2. Open the terminal app and `cd` to the *working directory*

 ```
 cd <working_directory>